msomi22/designpatterns/Explanation/README.md

 	 :

 * Singleton(#)
-      : **

 * Factory: (Virtual Constructor)
- :"Define an interface/class for creating an object but let the subclasses decide which class to instatiate"
+ ### Define an interface/class for creating an object but let the subclasses decide which class to instatiate.
  1. Simple,
  2. Method
-     : Define an interface for creating an object but let subclasses decide whivh object t instatiate.
+     * Define an interface for creating an object but let subclasses decide whivh object t instatiate.
-	 : Method that creates objects
+     * Method that creates objects.
-	 : Polymorphism
+     * Polymorphism.
  3. Abstract
-     : Familiy of objects
+     * Familiy of objects.

-* Object pool pettern
+* Object pool pettern.

 # Structural (Composation of classes)
 * Proxy